The Hubbard Broadcasting Foundation

 Based on the foundation's history and funding patterns, the following factors may strengthen an application:

-Connection to Hubbard Broadcasting Markets: Organizations in cities where Hubbard Broadcasting has stations (Albuquerque, NM; Chicago; Denver; Washington, D.C. area) may have enhanced consideration given the foundation's stated interest in supporting communities where the parent company operates.
+Connection to Hubbard Broadcasting Markets: Organisations in cities where Hubbard Broadcasting has stations (Albuquerque, NM; Chicago; Denver; Washington, D.C. area) may have enhanced consideration given the foundation's stated interest in supporting communities where the parent company operates.

 Key Takeaways for Grant Writers